huangliu0909/Disjoined_Set/README.md

-# Disjoined_Set
+# Disjointed_Set

-Definition of disjoined set
+Definition of disjointed set
 use this structure to judge whether there's a circle in the graph